BioSpecNorway/opus-converter/README.md

 By default it will not rewrite result files if they exist.
 In order to enable this specify `-u` or `--update`

-By default you will see only error messages, but you can also enable information messages, then you will see what folders found and how much of data was gathered in them.
-For this you need to specify `-v` or `--verbose`.
+By default you will see a lot of information, in order to see only error pass `-q` or `--quiet`.